 On July 8, 2014, we entered into a \$500.0 million secured revolving credit agreement with Wells Fargo as the administrative agent, sole book runner and lead arranger.
 The credit agreement, which was amended August 15, 2014 to add additional lenders to the lending group, matures on July 8, 2019.
-As of March 31, 2015, the borrowing base was set at \$110.0 million and we had no outstanding borrowings.
-In connection with our Spring 2015 redetermination, the agent lender under the credit agreement has recommended that our borrowing base be increased to \$175.0 million.
-This increase is subject to the approval of our other lenders.
+The credit agreement was further amended on May 22, 2015 to, among other things, increase the borrowing base from \$110.0 million to \$175.0 million and to provide for certain restrictions on purchasing margin stock.
+As of June 30, 2015, the borrowing base remained at \$175.0 million and we had no outstanding borrowings.
+On July 9, 2015, we borrowed \$24.0 million to fund a portion of the purchase price for certain overriding royalty interests.
+See"-Recent Developments."